 - And much more

-Why Not Take A Look At Some Of The Common Questions People Have About Goo Gone and Then Consider For Yourself How You Would Use It?Can I use it to remove tar, stickers, grease off my car?
+Why Not Take A Look At Some Of The Common Questions People Have and Then Consider For Yourself How You Would Use It?Can I use it to remove tar, stickers, grease off my car?

 Goo Gone is safe on your car exterior, using instructions for hard surfaces.
 It's safe on your upholstery and carpeting, using the instructions for carpeting.
 It's safe on the vinyl and glass, but may remove the tint from the tinted side of windows.How can I remove lipstick, tar, grease from my carpet?